-Year ended March 31,
+Year ended M months ended June 30,

-2016 2017
+2016 2017 2017

-Trade receivables turnover days (1) 66 65
+Trade receivables turnover days(1) 66 65 67

-Trade and retention receivables turnover days (2) 73 80
+Trade and retention receivables turnover days (2) 73 80 85

-- 1. Trade receivables turnover days were calculated based on the averaged of the opening and closing trade receivables divided by revenue for the relevant year multiplied by 365 - 2.
-Trade and retention receivables turnover days were calculated based on the averaged of the opening and closing trade and retention receivables divided by revenue for the relevant year multiplied by 365
+- Trade receivables turnover days were calculated based on the averaged of the opening and closing trade receivables divided by revenue for the relevant year multiplied by 365; trade receivables turnover days for the three months ended June 30, 2017 were calculated based on the averaged of the opening and closing trade receivables divided by revenue for the relevant period multiplied by 91. - 2.
+Trade and retention receivables turnover days were calculated based on the averaged of the opening and closing trade and retention receivables divided by revenue for the relevant year multiplied by 365; trade and retention receivables turnover days for the three months ended June 30, 2017 were calculated based on the averaged of the opening and closing trade and retention receivables divided by revenue for the relevant period multiplied by 91.

-Our trade receivables turnover days remained stable at 66 days as at March 31, 2016 and 65 days as at March 31, 2017.
+Our trade receivables turnover days remained stable at 66 days for the year ended March 31, 2016, 65 days for the year ended March 31, 2017 and 67 days for the three months ended June 30, 2017.

-Our trade and retention receivables turnover days increased from 73 days as at March 31, 2016 to 80 days as at March 31, 2017 primarily due to the retention monies withheld by Client HI and Client CL of HK\$2.1 million and HK\$3.3 million, respectively.
+Our trade and retention receivables turnover days increased from 73 days for the year ended March 31, 2016 to 80 days for the year ended March 31, 2017 primarily due to the retention monies withheld by Client HI and Client CL of approximately HK\$2.1 million and HK\$3.3 million, respectively.
+Our trade and retention receivables turnover days increased from 80 days for the year ended March 31,